gungwald/karens-math-problem/README.md

 cscript karens-math-problem.js
 </code>

-Or you can double-click karens-math-problem.bat, which does the same thing.
+Or you can run double-click-this-to-start.bat, which does the same thing.